RupertAvery/et3400-emu/README.md

 * **DO** - Execute RAM at given address
 * **EXAM** - Start viewing hex at specified address
 * **FWD** - During *EXAM*ine mode, move address forward

+# Thanks

+I would like to thank Rick Nungester for taking interest in the project and testing the emulator and providing invaluable information for improving the emulator.